ipublikuj-archive/images/docs/en/generation.md

 }
 ```

-In this step image is not generated yet, only link is generated.
+In this step, if you are using Presenter provider, image is not generated yet, only link is generated.
 Image will be generated on first request by client.

 ## Generating responsive images